 You might wonder why I’m talking about banana desserts.
-After all, haven’t we passed the banana-bread-baking part of 2020?
+After all, we went through a pretty serious banana bread phase back in 2020.

 But I’m here to tell you that bananas will never go out of style!